weirdev/lagern/BackupCore/Notes.md

 			Allow escaping spaces with \ ?
 		By default, first rule is '*' = include everything in all subdirectories Rules later in the list get higher priority
-		'^'- = ignore rule, otherwise include rule
 		Trailing slash interpreted as /*
 		<path>/* = all files and subdirectories
 		Ex:
-			*    #== /
+			2 *    #== /
-			^/pictures
+			0 /pictures
-			/pictures/grandma/  #== /pictures/grandma/*
+			3 /pictures/grandma/  #== /pictures/grandma/*
-			Translates as -> include everything, except /pictures, but do include /picutes/grandma and its children Including a folder assumes including subfolders
+			Translates as -> include everything 2, except /pictures, but do include /picutes/grandma and its children 3 Including a folder assumes including subfolders
 		If files in subfolders not wanted
 			dir/*